bairblog/bairblog.github.io/_posts/2018-05-17-delayed-impact.md

 provides an interpretable visual device to highlight application-specific tradeoffs.

-For more details, please check out [the full version of our paper][1].
+For more details, please check out [the full version of our paper][1], which will also appear at the 35th International Conference on Machine learning in Stockholm, Sweden.
 Our work is only a start in exploring how outcome models can mitigate undesirable society impacts of machine learning algorithms.
 We believe there is much more work to be done in order to ensure the long-term fairness of machine learning, as